Annaberg-Lungötz

 Annaberg-Lungötz is a municipality in the district of Hallein, in the Austrian state of Salzburg.

 Geography

 The municipality lies in the Lammer River valley at the foot of the Gosaukamm.

 History

 It belonged for centuries to the Pongau.
 Only in 1896, when Hallein became a district capital, did the municipality become part of the Tennengau.

 Tourism

-One of its subdivisions, Annaberg im Lammertal is a village especially notable for tourism.
+One of its subdivisions, Annaberg im Lammertal, is a village notable for tourism.
 Located in the Alps, it is part of the Dachstein West ski region.
-Summer activities available for tourists include mountain biking, paragliding, white water rafting, walking holidays etc.
+Summer activities available to tourists include mountain biking, paragliding, white water rafting, and walking holidays etc.